Indonesian Explorer: Raja Ampat to Papua New Guinea

 Tour Price Includes

-• One night hotel accommodation in a twin share room (incl. dinner/breakfast)
+• One night hotel accommodation in a twin share room (including dinner/breakfast)

-• All shore excursions and activities.
+• All shore excursions and activities

-• Programme of lectures by noted naturalists.
+• Programme of lectures by noted naturalists

 Tour Price Does Not Include